Sage BES875UK Barista Express Espresso Machine (An In-depth Review)

 It also has a built-in “clean me” light, and a ‘floaty thing’ in the drip tray (for lack of a better term) that tells you when its time to empty it.
 Again, simply pop and remove it for easy cleaning.

-The Express loses half a point because you’ll inevitably get some coffee grinds in your drip tray that will mix with water to create sludge.
+Like the Barista Touch, the Express loses half a point because you’ll inevitably get some coffee grinds in your drip tray that will mix with water to create sludge.
 But this only happens because the built in coffee grinder exists.
 It’s inevitable, but not big deal.

 Build Quality – 4.5/5